TobiasPSP/Esp8266/Power/Buck_and_Boost/Boost/SX1308/readme.md

 12V > 19V | 1.2A |
 12V > 24V | 800mA |

-Especially when you need just a couple hundreds of output mA and/or submit a relatively high input voltage of >9V, this chip may be very reasonable.
+Within these ranges, use of this chip may be a very reasonable way to go.